City Plaza: Beginnings

-The City Plaza Hotel at 78 Acharnon in Exarcheia, Athens, shut its doors in 2010, sitting empty until it was reoccupied as a squat for refugees on April 22, 2016.
+The City Plaza Hotel at 78 Acharnon in Athens, shut its doors in 2010, sitting empty until it was reoccupied as a squat for refugees on April 22, 2016.
 A coalition of migrant solidarity activists called 'The Solidarity Initiative to Economic and Political Refugees' assisted in opening the squat.
 It was located in the Agios Panteleimonas neighbourhood, where the far-right Golden Dawn party was formed.

 Activists and refugees coordinated to organize and maintain the Hotel as an alternative to state-run camps, focused on promoting the autonomy and political agency of the residents.
 The City Plaza squat also served to familiarize refugee-residents and Athens locals through everyday transactions in the local markets, and as a hub for radical activity, including mobilizations to integrate refugee children into existing education and healthcare institutions.
 With the counter-example of the squat itself, City Plaza contested the narrative that there is no alternative to refugee camps.
 It also demanded rights for its residents while also producing these rights in the everyday life of the occupation.

 In its first year, City Plaza hosted around 100 families, mainly from Afghanistan and Syria, also Iraqis, Kurds and Pakistanis.
 By 2017, there were 400 people from ten different countries, living in 110 rooms in the former hotel.
 Two activist groups involved in the space were Diktio (Network for Political and Social Rights), a group working on the issues of anti-nationalism, political prisoners and migration struggles, and Aren/Onra, a youth collective which was part of Syriza before leaving the coalition after the 2015 referendum.
 The squat was entirely funded by private donations.
 It self-defined itself as Refugee Accommodation and Solidarity Space City Plaza.